AAP Welcomes Students to Our New Home for Fall 2023

-Johns Hopkins University’s Advanced Academic Programs division opened its fall 2023 term at Hopkins in D.C.—a state-of-the-art facility located at 555 Pennsylvania Avenue NW.
-Designed to promote academic innovation and foster collaboration and community, Hopkins in D.C. presents new opportunities for research, learning, and public engagement, offering a distinctive Johns Hopkins experience in the heart of the nation’s capital.
+Johns Hopkins University’s Advanced Academic Programs division opened its fall 2023 term in the state-of-the-art Johns Hopkins University Bloomberg Center at 555 Pennsylvania Avenue NW.
+Designed to promote academic innovation and foster collaboration and community, the Washington, D.C., center presents new opportunities for research, learning, and public engagement, offering a distinctive Johns Hopkins experience in the heart of the nation’s capital.

-Hopkins in D.C. brings together AAP graduate students and faculty, and individuals from across the institution, to integrate the university’s shared knowledge and allow for interdisciplinary collaboration.
+The Hopkins Bloomberg Center brings together AAP graduate students and faculty, and individuals from across the institution, to integrate the university’s shared knowledge and allow for interdisciplinary collaboration.
 Its location—just minutes from a host of vital national and international institutions—positions the JHU community to contribute to global conversations in new and meaningful ways.

 Innovation, Creativity, Collaboration